LLAAMA-SAS/LINTHAAL/README.md

 # Linthaal

-### Linthaal is a Graph-of-thoughts multi-agent library for Computational Biology.
+### Linthaal is a Multi-agent platform to build complex AI solutions, yet reproducible and explainable.

-It's based on the Actor paradigm.
+Linthaal's architecture is based on the [Actor Model](https://en.wikipedia.org/wiki/Actor_model).

-Each agent or node in the graph is represented by an autonomous software actor.
+Each agent is a quasi autonomous software module (an actor) that reacts to messages.
+It can itself send messages to other agents, change its internal state based on received messages, spawn new agents.
+After each message it decides how to respond to the next message.

-Each agent has a well defined scope and role.
+Each agent type has a well defined scope and role.

-It can take decisions, cache data, stream data to another agent based on internal rules and algorithms.
+That includes taking decisions, caching data, streaming data to agents, etc.
 It can call AI APIs for help, advices or to solve a problem.
 It can run local LLMs or vector databases.

 An agent can live for a short period of time (accomplishing one given task and stopping) or for longer period of time,